In this article we’ll cover:

 Check the interest rate

 Often, the longer the term, the higher the interest rate; but that may not always be the case.
-And don’t assume when you renew or invest a portion of your Term Deposit, you’ll continue to receive the same rate as when you first opened it.
+And don’t assume when you renew or invest your Term Deposit, you’ll continue to receive the same rate as when you first opened it.

 That’s not necessarily going to mean you’re worse off – you may actually get a better interest rate.
 You can find our current Term Deposit rates here.